project-open-data/project-open-data.github.io/whitepapers/fundingagency.md

 In the future, the Federal communities will examine the potential to provide additional detail on funding sources, beyond the source of the preponderance of funding.

-##Recommended Definitions for Transparency Reporting
+##Final Definitions for Transparency Reporting

 <table>
   <thead>